 August 2013: Find an interview with me on Found Folios, detailing the process of art-making for a story published by Kiplinger’s.

 Finally, I’ve been really pleased to see the nice reception Parenthood Listography has received since it was published in April (Chronicle Books).
-You can find the book (in great company) on Cool Mom Picks, The Weekly Review, Pop Sugar, and Apartment Therapy.
+You can find the book (in great company) on Cool Mom Picks, Green Genes, The Weekly Review, Pop Sugar, Apartment Therapy and the SFMOMA Museum Store